-When we conducted the checkout usability study last year we discovered that whenever an “Apply” button was used to submit only a section of a checkout form it was either:
+During our large-scale checkout usability study we discovered that whenever an “Apply” button was used to submit only a section of a checkout form it was either:

 - Not clicked, even if the related input field was filled out, or